code-q-web-factory/Neos-Skeleton/README.md

+#  This is no longer maintained, and does not reflect the latest best practises.
+The Neos team currently focuses more on other topics.

+## Check out [Mastering NodeTypes](https://youtu.be/tM5JEcWx-Do?t=1627) on some hints how to setup Neos projects.

+---

 # Code Q Neos-Skeleton

 The Neos-Skeleton provides an easy and powerful start for new projects - beginner-friendly and highly scalable.
 It implements all current [best practices](https://www.neos.io/blog/neos-best-practices-1-0.html) for Neos 7 and is frontend agnostic.